TradeWinds Island Grand Resort on St. Pete Beach is known for its eco-friendly presence in

 Volunteers from all throughout Tampa Bay come out to give back to their community at

-Trinity Cafe is a nonprofit restaurant in Tampa that serves meals to the hungry and food insecure — people who are not sure where their next meal is coming from.
+Trinity Cafe is a nonprofit restaurant in Tampa that serves meals to the hungry and

 The Fourth Annual Everyday Blessings Benefit Car Show provided more than fancy cars and luxury.
 It invited people to see the bigger picture and show the importance of donating to the community organization, Everyday Blessings.
 Marketing director of Everyday Blessings Pam Bell said the goal of the program is to reunite children in their homes.

 Clark Construction partnered up with Everyday Blessings to help give back to the community instead of offering monetary prizes to contestants.
 The entrants’ involvement in spite of there not being a cash prize to win inspired not only the children who benefit from this event but also the people who come to get a closer look at the cars.
 The Shops at Wiregrass in Wesley Chapel hosted the car show this year and will offer space for next year’s event at well.